Metric entropy for Hamilton-Jacobi equation with uniformly directionally convex Hamiltonian: Notation and preliminaries

 \subsubsection{Semiconcave functions}

 Let us recall some basic definitions and properties of semiconcave (semiconvex) functions in $\R^d$.
-We refer to \cite{CS} for a general introduction to the respective theories. \begin{definition} A continuous function $u:\Omega\to \R$ is semiconcave if there exists a nondecreasing continuous function $\omega:[0,\infty[\to [0,\infty[$ with $\ds\lim_{s\to 0+}\omega(s)=0$ such that
+We refer to \cite{CS} for a general introduction to the respective theories. \begin{definition} A continuous function $u:\Omega\to \R$ is semiconcave with a semiconcavity constant $K$ if for all $x,h\in\R^d$ with $[x-h,x+h]\subset\Omega$, it holds that